pedscience/clinicalsignificance/tests/testthat/_snaps/clinical_significance.md

       Clinical Significance Results

       There were 116 participants in the whole dataset of which 115 (99.1%) could be included in the analysis.

       The HLM method for calculating cutoffs and reliable change was chosen and the outcome variable was "anxiety".

-      The cutoff type was "a" with a value of 22.16 based on the following population characteristics:
-      (with lower values representing a beneficial outcome)
+      The cutoff type was "a" with a value of 22.16 based on the following population characteristics (with lower values representing a beneficial outcome):

       Population Characteristics